 Will my periods be the same after female sterilization?

 Your periods will likely be the same.
 Medical studies have shown that individuals who are sterilized may in fact have fewer days of bleeding with their menstrual cycle, have a lighter flow and less menstrual cramps.
 A very small number of individuals may complain of irregular periods and menstrual cramping after sterilization.

 If you have any of the following symptoms, call your health care provider:

 - Nausea – feeling like you want to throw up

 What if I decide I want to get pregnant after I am sterilized?

 Tubal ligation should be considered a permanent procedure.
-The majority of women who choose sterilization are happy with the decision, but some women (14%) will ask about reversing the procedure.
+The majority of people who choose sterilization are happy with the decision, but some people (14%) will ask about reversing the procedure.
 Reversal of tubal sterilization is frequently not feasible and can be expensive as it is not routinely covered by insurance.